Alen-Mo/python-tips-tricks/README.md

 * [BeautifulSoup overview](./scripts/XmlParser.py) - An overview of BeautifulSoup library, in order to parse XML files.
 * [VB inspection](./scripts/Oletools.py) - An overview Oletools library, in order to inspect VB code
 * [ETL Job](./scripts/etl_job.py) - An overview of Pyspark library
+* [Data Analysis with Sweetwiz](./scripts/sample.py) - an overview of Sweetviz library

 ## Useful links